Cookie information

 -

-You will get the message 'Let's try' and two numbers will appear
+You will get the message 'Let's try it out' and two numbers will appear

 -